LaithALhaware/File-Organizer/README.md

 ## 🛠 Installation
-- Clone this repository :
+- Clone the repository or download the project files to your local machine. 📂  :
 ```bash
 git clone https://github.com/LaithALhaware/File-Organizer.git
 cd 'File-Organizer'